mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 1. Set up the web server.
     !!! info "Database Configuration"
          By default, a Docker container named as `mathesar_db` running a Postgres server on internal port `5432` is created(it is not bound to the host, so it won't conflict with other services running on port `5432`).
-Additionally, it comes with a default database and a superuser.
+Additionally, it comes with a default database and a superuser; this database can come in handy for storing Mathesar's metadata[http://localhost:9000/install/configuration/#django_database_url].
 The credentials for the Default database is
            ```
            DATABASE_NAME
            USER='mathesar'